Supporting Difficult Teenage Girls: Advice For Parents Of Teenagers

 As young adults, we learn how to respond to our internal struggles and manage our inner resources from the role models around us.
 Establishing quality communication and an open-door policy for talking about emotions early on in a child’s life is important.
 This provides them with comfort and trust as they get older and encounter more emotions than they possibly know how to handle.
 If you notice difficult behavior from your teenage daughter, such as becoming more irritable and stressed, it’s crucial to assess their feelings and actively listen to their problems.

-Questioning the world
+Teenagers questioning the world

 As young children, most individuals have a time when they seem to question everything.
 The question of "why" is often unanswered.
 Teen girls may have a second wave of peaked interest now that they have a bit more background information and a renewed sense of wonder for the world in their growing adolescent brain.
 This may be misunderstood as defiance by parents.
-Many parents may think that their teenage daughters should have passed the questioning phase by now, and instead, they should focus on what's in front of them.
-Avoid misunderstanding a difficult teenage daughter by realizing that she is going through a mindset change.
+Many parents may think that their teenage girls should have passed the questioning phase by now, and instead, they should focus on what's in front of them.
+Avoid misunderstanding a difficult teenage girl by realizing that she is going through a mindset change.
 Try to remember the way you felt when you were a teen; you likely went through a similar phase.

-Looking for answers
+Looking for answers and new experiences impacting mental health

 Often, your child is looking for answers, and if they're questioning your rules or judgment, this doesn't mean they're not looking to you for answers.
 They may just not be communicating in a way you understand.
 Take a moment to reflect on your high school years: managing multiple classes, developing social skills, battling awkward physical changes, etc. Being a teenage girl isn’t always easy and usually requires a lot of learning.

-The stress and anxiety your teen daughter is experiencing are only heightened by the new urge to question what's around them, often because they finally realize what independence means.
-It's important to notice when the questioning turns aggressive or is accompanied by inappropriate behaviors - an increase in mental health conditions like teen depression and anxiety can result in their defenses being at a new all-time high.
+The stress and anxiety your teen girl is experiencing are only heightened by the new urge to question what's around them, often because they finally realize what independence means.
+It's important to notice when the teen's questioning turns aggressive or is accompanied by inappropriate behaviors - an increase in mental health conditions like teen depression and anxiety can result in their defenses being at a new all-time high.

-Tips for communicating with teenage daughters
+Difficult teenage girls: Tips for communicating with teenage daughters

 Instilling quality communication skills within your family at an early age is beneficial not only for your peace of mind but for your teen’s mental health, as well.
-Knowing they can talk to you openly about concerns or questions, even about the small stuff that matters to them, can not only help them gain self-esteem but also help reduce the chance of them withholding their feelings.
+Knowing they can talk to you openly about concerns or questions, even about the small stuff that matters to them, can not only help your teen girl gain self-esteem but also help reduce the chance of them withholding their feelings.

 Checking biases